Nina Recipes: Mürbeteig, also called "1-2-3-Teig" (1-2-3-Dough) - German Shortcrust Pastry Recipe

 5. Wrap the dough in foil and keep it in the fridge overnight or for a minimum of 1 hour.

-From this Poppy Seeds Shortcrust Pastry Recipe (Mohnmürbeteig) you can make delicious cookies like Mohnkipferl – German Poppy Seed Crescent Cookies, a great alternative for people with nut allergy.
+From this Poppy Seeds Shortcrust Pastry Recipe (Mohnmürbeteig) you can make delicious cookies like Mohnkipferl – German Poppy Seed Crescent Cookies, a great alternative for people with nut allergies.

 Kipferl Recipes: